 Land Development Code Amendments

 The County's Ordinance Development Team (ODT) leads the drafting and review of all potential Land Development Code (LDC) Amendments.
-ODT is comprised of Staff members from Zoning and Intake, Current Planning, Long Range Planning, Code Enforcement and the County Attorney's Office.
+ODT is comprised of Staff members from Zoning, Current Planning, Long Range Planning, Code Enforcement and the County Attorney's Office.
 In addition, ODT members will work with subject matter experts from other County departments, or non-county entities as appropriate.